daizoru/node-sampler/README.md

 ### TODO / Wishlist

-  * real support of stream/buffer API
+  * real support of stream/buffer API. for the moment it's only a basic system based on event emitter
+  * save/export samples (to databases, files..)
+  * load/import samples (from APIs, databases, CSVs..)
   * insertion of event at arbitrary timesteps (eg. when working with incomplete time-series)
   * reverse playback!
+  * more tests

 ### License